 Indian tanks are back-pack containers with 5 gallons of water or water-soap and a hand pump wand with alterable nozzles.
 The wearer walks along the fire line ("black" or burnt side) and sprays down the fire and just in front of it.
 In this manner, just a few firefighters can quickly knock down a significant fire.

 Brooms and rakes are surprisingly effective in fighting a brush fire.
 Brush fires are almost always confined to the top layer of flammable material on the ground.
 If the currently burning substance can be pulled away from the rest of the fuel source, the fire will be broken.
 Brooms and rakes are used to do this by standing in the black and pulling (rakes) or sweeping (brooms) the burning material towards you.
 Since the burning material is coming into the black, it will not ignite anything else on fire.
 Like Indian tanks, a few firefighters can knock down a significant amount of fire.
 Normally, Indian tanks and rakes/brooms are used together and provide the most effective combination.

-In April, the fire department and squad responded to 31 calls, including 12 mutual aid EMS calls.
-The Fire Dept responded to 1 mutual aid structure fire, and 3 public service calls.
-Total calls for the year (2018) are 102.
+In May, the fire department and squad responded to 27 calls.
+The Fire Dept responded to 1 MVA, and, 1 vehicle fire, and 3 public service calls.
+Total calls for the year (2018) are 129.